 Chief Architect is able to share settings, such as, defaults and wall types across plans allowing you to recreate a specific style from an existing drawing.

 Layer sets are an effective way to control not just what displays while you are working, but also what displays in the views you send to layout and print.

-To see framing in elevation views make sure framing has been generated and that it is set to display in those camera views.
+To see framing in elevation views make sure framing has been generated and that the appropriate layers are set to display in those views.

 Since mobile devices have different capabilities, it is wise to simplify your design prior to exporting your Chief Architect plans for use in the 3D Viewer.

 A great way to show the as-built condition on a remodel project is to create an As-Built Mask CAD block of the existing structure following these easy instructions.